-The guidance will outline the principles that must be followed by proponents in preparing cost estimates accompanying Project Proposal Reports, submitted in accordance with the Notes on Administration (NOA), which seek Australian Government funding for road and rail infrastructure projects.
+The Department’s cost estimation guidance outlines the principles that are expected to be followed by proponents in preparing cost estimates accompanying Project Proposal Reports, submitted in accordance with the Notes on Administration (NOA), for projects seeking Australian Government funding.

-The following Guidance Notes have been published following a thorough consultation process, where applicable, and are available now for download:
+The cost estimation guidance, published following a thorough public consultation process, comprises the following key components which are available for download:

 - Guidance Note 1 — Project Scope, Version 1.0, March 2017 PDF: 354 KB